scil/LaravelFly/doc/design.md

 ```
 Note, Mode Greedy is still experimental and only for study.

-Mode Coroutine is under dev and is future.
+Mode Dict is under dev and is future.

 ## Challenge: data pollution